derekg1729/Enhanced-Platform-Starter-Kit/docs/systematic-dev/backlog.md

   - Performance tests for agent execution are created
   - Performance tests for file uploads are implemented
 - **Priority**: Low
 - **Status**: To Do

+### [TASK-027]
+- **Title**: Increase frequency of linting and testing in systematic development
+- **Description**: Enhance the systematic development workflow by implementing more frequent linting and testing checks throughout the development process.
+- **Acceptance Criteria**:
+  - Implement pre-commit hooks that run linting and tests automatically
+  - Add linting and type checking to the development server startup
+  - Configure CI/CD pipeline to run tests on every push
+  - Implement incremental testing during development to provide faster feedback
+  - Add real-time linting feedback in the editor
+  - Create dashboard for monitoring test and lint status
+  - Document best practices for frequent testing in the development workflow
+- **Priority**: Medium-High
+- **Status**: To Do